johnmichadasis/genericsoundcloudclient/README.md

 When you have them downloaded go to releases, download the latest .msi file and run it

 # Debian linux
-Go to released and click on the latest
+Go to releases and click on the latest
 Download the .deb file
 Run the .deb file